Seize the New Year to Create a Better Financial Future

 There might be a number of reasons you deserve to be paid more in this new year.
 Perhaps, you’ve done an excellent job in your position directly or indirectly bolstering your company’s bottom line.
 There may be talks of you assuming a new role.
 In the very least, you deserve to have your wage keep pace with inflation.
 Whatever it may be, if you are in great standing with your company, this is the year to ask to be paid what you know you are worth.
 Pay increases are rarely handed out without a bit of prodding.
 So, if you don’t ask, the answer will always be no.

 One of the common traits of people with successful careers is that they are their own champions, constantly pushing forward and not afraid to insist on fair compensation.
-A pay raise may not seem worth the discomfort but consider who much more you’d earn over a lifetime with even a 3% raise.
+A pay raise may not seem worth the discomfort but consider how much more you’d earn over a lifetime with even a 3% raise.
 A person making $35,000/year would make over $1,000 more annually or $31,000 more before retirement all because of one raise.
 Now think of the impact if you were always vigilant in negotiating your pay.

 What to do: Gather hard evidence as to why you deserve a raise.
 This may relate to your skill set and how it’s created more profit, helped cut costs, or trained up the co-workers around you.
 Then research the pay range for your position and be prepared to reference what competitors are paying.
 Schedule a meeting with your immediate supervisor and give them a clear picture of the value you bring.